 Senior Vice President of Content

-In this Hands-On Lab, you will create a DevOps pipeline all the way from making a code change to deploying that change to a production environment.
-One of the great benefits of DevOps comes from its focus on automated pipelines, and here you will have the opportunity to try one out so that you can see it in action from a hands-on perspective.
-After completing this Hands-On Lab, you should have a basic idea of what it is like to use a DevOps pipeline to change the code and get those changes into production.
+In this hands-on lab, you will create a DevOps pipeline all the way from making a code change to deploying that change to a production environment.
+One of the great benefits of DevOps comes from its focus on automated pipelines, and here you will have the opportunity to try one out so you can see it in action from a hands-on perspective.
+After completing this hands-on lab, you should have a basic idea of what it is like to use a DevOps pipeline to change the code and get those changes into production.

 In this exercise, we will perform a series of deployments using a sample DevOps pipeline.
 To do so, make sure you have a GitHub account so that you may access and/or download the documents needed for this.